-On the 3 day trip we use one camp site for the duration of the tour.
-Due to our walks all being on the far western sections it means you can set up and not have to worry about relocating campsite each night.
+On the 6 day trip we use one camp site for the duration of the tour.
+Due to our walks all being on the western sections it means you can set up and not have to worry about relocating campsite each night.
 We just transfer each day to the trail heads.
-Sometimes people say before they get here that they hoped to be moving each night, but they soon realise the benefits of a base camp and end up being very thankful for the chance to be in one place, especially here on Ormiston Creek.
+Sometimes people say before they get here that they hoped to be moving each night, but they soon realise the benefits of a base camp and end up being very thankful for the chance to be in one place, especially here in the Ormiston region.

-Our eco-camp site on Ormiston Creek is a pristine natural area with no permanent structures, so anything we take in is taken out, either at the end of each trip, or the end of the season.
+Our eco-camp site in the Ormiston region is a pristine natural area with no permanent structures, so anything we take in is taken out, either at the end of each trip, or the end of the season.
 The camp includes erected spacious tents, covered kitchen/communal area and toilet/washing areas.